mschilde/auto-label-merge-conflicts/README.md

 ## Set up

 To configure the action on your repo you have to do 2 things:

+1) pick a Github label that should be used to mark PRs with conflicts

+This label will then be managed by this action.
+It will be added to PRs with merge conflicts and removed from PRs without conflicts.

-1) configure the new workflow by creating a YML config file in your `.github/workflows` folder:
+2) configure the new workflow by creating a YML config file in your `.github/workflows` folder:

 ```
 on: